ImageMagick/Usage-Markdown/quantize/index.md

 First, the Color Quantization was forced to include a single pure white color (but no other white-blue anti-aliasing colors) into the final colormap for the image, thus allowing the dithering process to use this extra color.

 But as E-Dithers slowly accumulate errors, especially in areas of extreme colors, such as in the top section of the above image.
-Eventually the errors will add up to a value that is large enough make the one additional color the closest match.
+Eventually the errors will add up to a value that is large enough to make the one additional color the closest match.
 As such, every so often a highly contrasting white pixel is output to 'correct the error', at a pseudo-random location.

 The result is a very light speckling of white pixels.